masonfmatthews/rails_assignments/challenges/discuss_rails.md

 * What is the difference between `render` and `redirect_to`?

-* What is the difference between development and production?
+* What are the differences between development and production?

 ## Big Picture Questions